Long Expressive Memory for Sequence Modeling: Empirical results

 \paragraph{Sequential image recognition.} We consider three experiments based on two widely-used image recognition data sets, i.e., MNIST \citep{mnist} and CIFAR-10 \citep{cifar}, where the goal is to predict the correct label after reading in the whole sequence.
 The first two tasks are based on MNIST images, which are flattened along the rows to obtain sequences of length $N=784$.
 In sequential MNIST (sMNIST), the sequences are fed to the model one pixel at a time in streamline order, while in permuted sequential MNIST (psMNIST), a fixed random permutation is applied to the sequences, resulting in much longer dependency than for sMNIST.
 We also consider the more challenging noisy CIFAR-10 (nCIFAR-10) experiment \citep{anti}, where CIFAR-10 images are fed to the model row-wise and flattened along RGB channels, resulting in $96$-dimensional sequences, each of length $32$.
 Moreover, a random noise padding is applied after the first $32$ inputs to produce sequences of length $N=1000$.
 Hence, in addition to classifying the underlying image, a model has to store this result for a long time.
 In \Tref{tab:image}, we present the results for LEM on the three tasks together with other SOTA RNNs, which were explicitly designed to solve long-term dependency tasks, as well as LSTM and GRU baselines.
 We observe that LEM outperforms all other methods on sMNIST and nCIFAR-10.
 Additionally on psMNIST, LEM performs as well as coRNN, which has been SOTA among single-layer RNNs on this task.

 \paragraph{EigenWorms: Very long sequences for genomics classification.} The goal of this task \citep{eigenworms} is to classify worms as belonging to either the wild-type or four different mutants, based on $259$ very long sequences (length $N=17984$) measuring the motion of a worm.
 In addition to the nominal length, it was empirically shown in \citet{unicornn} that the EigenWorms sequences exhibit actual very long-term dependencies (i.e., longer than 10k).

 Following \citet{log_ode} and \cite{unicornn}, we divide the data into a train, validation and test set according to a $70\%,15\%,15\%$ ratio.
-In \Tref{tab:worms}, we present results for LEM together with other models as well as different sub-sampling routines.
+In \Tref{tab:worms}, we present results for LEM together with other models.
 As the validation and test sets, each consist of only $39$ sequences, we report the mean (and standard deviation of) accuracy over $5$ random initializations to rule out lucky outliers.
 We observe from this table that LEM outperforms all other methods, even the $2$-layer UnICORNN architecture, which has been SOTA on this task.

 \paragraph{Healthcare application: Heart-rate prediction.} In this experiment, one predicts the heart rate from a time-series of measured PPG data, which is part of the TSR archive \citep{ai_healthcare} and has been collected at the Beth Isreal Deaconess medical center.
 The data set, consisting of $7949$ sequences, each of length $N=4000$, is divided into a train, validation and test set according to a $70$\%,$15$\%,$15$\% ratio, \citep{log_ode,unicornn}.
-The results, presented in \Tref{tab:medical}, show that LEM outperforms the other competing models by having a test $L^2$ error of $35\%$ less than the SOTA UnICORNN, while being an order of magnitude better than LSTM.
+The results, presented in \Tref{tab:medical}, show that LEM outperforms the other competing models, including having a test $L^2$ error of $35\%$ less than the SOTA UnICORNN.

 \paragraph{Multiscale dynamical system prediction.} The FitzHugh-Nagumo system \citep{Fitznag}